-Please note that students undertaking any part of their degree in the USA or whose enrolment drops below 50% FTE are not entitled to financial aid.
+Please note that students undertaking any part of their degree in the US or whose enrolment drops below 50% FTE are not entitled to Federal Student Aid.
 This regulation is not covered by the Satisfactory Academic Progress Policy above and therefore is not subject to a Financial Aid Warning, Probation or Appeal.